Grass building in Faroe Islands

 Whether coming for a row of starters, a single main course or a full five course tasting menu with wine pairing, Húsagarður and its meticulous staff cater for high and low in an attentive and unpretentious way.

-4. Ræst
+3. Ræst

 Dish at Restaurant Ræst in Faroe Islands

 Traditional Skerpikjøt served at Restaurant Ræst.
 Skerpikjøt is dried lamb leg with a distinct fermented taste.
+For those wanting an acquired taste at restaurants in the Faroe Islands, look no further.

 Fermented.
 That is by all means the most accurate description of Ræst.
 This wooden old house dating centuries back has been transformed into a culinary heaven.
 The restaurant has specialised in fermented courses.